Lê Hiền Minh: Dictionaries (2012)

-Balls (2004, revisited 2016)
+The Production of Man (2016, also known as Balls revisited)

 "Female identity and labour, and gender inequality issues – these concepts have grounded, interwoven, and driven the artistic practice of Lê Hiền Minh since the beginning of her career."
-The installation Balls consists of a black lacquer altar table that Vietnamese use to put an incense holder to house the souls of the ancestors, a large glass jar used to infuse Rược thuốc that Vietnamese men believed to be good for their sexual health, overfilled with more than 20 thousand hand-sculpted paper balls onto the floor.
+The installation The Production of Man consists of a black lacquer altar table that Vietnamese use to put an incense holder to house the souls of the ancestors, a large glass jar used to infuse Rược thuốc that Vietnamese men believed to be good for their sexual health, overfilled with more than 20 thousand hand-sculpted paper balls onto the floor.
 "Accompanied by a Confucianist phrase that translates to something like: 'A woman’s greatest duty is to produce a son,' the burgeoning balls exert a persistent pressure of male power."
-Minh uses these cultural historical objects and text to ask “What does it mean to be female?
-What does it mean to be a ‘modern woman’ in Vietnamese society?” are contemporarily relevant.
+Minh uses these cultural historical objects and text to ask "What does it mean to be female?
+What does it mean to be a ‘modern woman’ in Vietnamese society?" are contemporarily relevant.
 The work criticizes traditional gender roles as they relate to power structures and social hierarchies in Vietnam's culture "in which certain traditional values may serve one gender at the expense of the other".
-"This sweeping and provocative inscription in Balls received a variety of responses from viewers" also marked that "text plays an essential role in Lê Hiền Minh's works".
+"This sweeping and provocative inscription in The Production of Man received a variety of responses from viewers" also marked that "text plays an essential role in Lê Hiền Minh's works".